genidma/teatime-accessibility/README.md

 ![Demo - gif format](./screenshots_demo_clones/2025-10-19_16-DEMO-short-main.gif)

-Animation to appear upon completion of a session
+A fun animation will appear upon completion of a session
 ![Demo - gif format](./screenshots_demo_clones/2025-10-19_16-DEMO-short-session-complete-gif.gif)

 Keyboard Shortcuts for ease of use